Zekee00a/Zekee00a/README.md

 <a href="https://www.linkedin.com/in/zeki-arroyo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a current student with a deep passion for technology and a strong drive to solve complex problems.
+I am a recent graduate with a deep passion for technology and a strong drive to solve complex problems.
+I'm particularly interested in cybersecurity, althouth I enjoy exploring all areas of IT.
+I’m always wanting to learn about new technologies and stay informed on emerging threats.
+I enjoy challenging myself, taking on hands-on projects, and continuously growing my skills.

-## Objective

-My journey in cybersecurity has led me to develop a passion for Blue Teaming, specifically aiming to join a Security Operation Center (SOC) as a Tier 1 Analyst

 ## Skills